ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/lab-exercise2.md

         then there is a pretty good chance that you supplied a plaintext value less than twenty-one characters in length.

         This exercise was based on the sample code, which performs the encryption in two steps.
-        The first step passsed the first twenty bytes of input to the crypto card, and the second step passed the remainder of the input.
+        The first step passed the first twenty bytes of input to the crypto card, and the second step passed the remainder of the input.
 The input was hard-coded and of length greater than twenty bytes, so the sample does not have logic to handle input of twenty bytes or less.
 The sample has not been modified to handle the case where that second pass isn't needed.

         Don't worry, in the real world, you can probably solve this problem if you throw enough money at it. :-)